esanmiguelc/ttt-clojure-ui/README.md

   - This project runs on java 8

 ### Running the tests
-  This project uses the speclj
+  This project uses the speclj framework for testing
   - `lein spec`

 ### Running the game